-- 1. Promotional activities include advertising in newspapers, radio, television, posters, signs, pamphlets, letters and internet web pages. - Gaming proceeds cannot be used to pay for advertising designed to attract new members, except for the yearly membership drives of community and service clubs. - 3.
+- 1. Promotional activities include advertising in newspapers, radio, television, posters, signs, pamphlets, letters, and internet web pages. - Gaming proceeds cannot be used to pay for advertising designed to attract new members, except for the yearly membership drives of community and service clubs. - 3.
 Gaming proceeds cannot be used to pay for promotional activities which benefit a commercial activity or enterprise.

-- The Regulatory Division, Licensing Support Section, shall review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies. - 2.
-The Regulatory Division, Financial Review Section, shall review the group's gaming financial report to ensure all disbursements of gaming proceeds have been approved and comply with above policy, above standards, Section 4 General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies.
+- The Regulatory Division, Licensing Support Section, must review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, Terms and Conditions of licence and Board policies. - 2.
+The Regulatory Division, Financial Review Section, must review the group's gaming financial report to ensure all disbursements of gaming proceeds have been approved and comply with above policy, above standards, Section 4 General Use of Gaming Revenue/Proceeds, Terms and Conditions of licence and Board policies.